xster/flutter-wiki/Creating-Responsive-Apps.md

+(this page will be deleted once we move it to flutter.io -- see https://github.com/flutter/website/issues/1567)

 Flutter allows you to create apps that self-adapt to the device's screen size and orientation.

 There are two basic approaches to creating Flutter apps with responsive design: